Ten vehicles that helped define a nation now sit under the arches of Union Station, and none of them need a velvet rope to draw a crowd.

 "We wanted to build an experience that makes people stop and interact," said Jennifer Grace, executive director of Imagination Detroit.

-She added that Union Station "provides the perfect canvas" to creatively showcase both Ford's innovation in the last century and the story the brand is building for the future.
+She added that Union Station "provides the perfect canvas" to show off Ford's last century of innovation and also frames where the brand says it's headed next.

 This gives the exhibit a wider lens compared to your typical product showcase.